 You MUST charge according to your advertised price on your official state approved sign.
+This includes any additional fees such as credit card fees.

-Vehicles Not Subject to Georgia's I/M Program The Georgia I/M Rules do not apply to vehicles not subject to the inspection program.
+Vehicles Not Subject to the Georgia I/M Program

+The Georgia I/M Rules do not apply to vehicles not subject to the inspection program.
 Therefore, the State does not govern how much an inspection station may charge for an inspection of these vehicles.
 The motorist must request and approve these inspections in writing.